jdormit/senior-project-proposal/readme.md

 #### Plan of Work

 ##### User Stories and Mock-ups:
 A user story is an Agile development technique for defining the functionality of the finished product.
 They are typically written in the form, *"As a [type of user], I want [goal] so that [reason]"*.
 They are intended to express on at a high level a specific function of the application.
 They do not contain implementation details.
-I have already written the user stories for `Vapor`.
+I have already written the user stories for `Spark`.
 You can see them on the [Trello board](https://trello.com/b/pREfdFQ7).

 The mock-ups will be simple wireframe drawings of the application.
 I will need one at a minimum, showing the main editor view, and probably a few others showing other possible application states.
 I will figure out what mock-ups I need based on the user stories.